 Both strategies have upsides, but that doesn’t mean you need to employ both.
 If you want to launch an eCommerce store quickly, white label may be for you.
 If you’d rather develop a brand around specific products, private label may be a better fit.

 The normal cost of goods sold (COGS) is also eliminated, because you aren’t responsible for manufacturing, production, or warehouse costs.
 You will, however, still have other costs, like marketing, staff, and operational expenses.
-It becomes much easier to determine the right profit margin (see what is margin) when you have fewer costs to calculate.
+It becomes much easier to determine the right profit margin (see markup vs margin) when you have fewer costs to calculate.

 Dropshipping vs. Private Label